PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and the independently owned Conv-input safety valve remain later ordered phases of the compatibility orchestrator.

+The immediately following Swish-QDQ metadata phase is owned by `propagate_swish_qdq_nhwc_metadata` in the same module.
+It treats unary quantization, binary broadcast, Pool/Resize channel preservation, and strict Concat-Q-inverse-Transpose closure as one fixed-point contract because all four families mutate the same rewritten-tensor state.
+Candidate order is the graph- ordered union of relevant type buckets from one `ModelIRGraphIndex`; topology does not change, so the stable indexed consumer relation is reused for every iteration.
+An empty rewritten seed returns without constructing an index.
+Unary shape/signature copying, binary static/dynamic broadcast fallback, Pool/Resize channel guards, public outputs, negative Concat axis normalization, strict tail fan-out, Concat axis/shape mutation, and quantized-output metadata retain their former behavior.
+The shape/signature copier is a single module owner also called by the later Dequantize-input repair in late Concat normalization; the lowerer no longer relies on a deleted nested closure.

+`run_swish_qdq_nhwc_primary_phases` constructs one index when a Transpose is present and passes it to both the branch and metadata owners.
+The branch phase maintains that index through its two source-edge changes and differential root removal; the metadata phase changes no topology.
+Fixed-point, public-output, channel-mismatch, and wrong-tail fixtures match the complete prior committed phase AST and result.
+The comprehensive fixture retains post-metadata digest `bab34e6351ec24bc564b9f95b4550bbfaca867f15906f9d77b92f7e8adf1d804`, one rewritten Concat axis, and twenty-four rewritten tensors.
+Late Concat normalization and inverse-post cleanup remain outside this shared-index boundary because they perform additional rewires and removals.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter